scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 identified the most distinctive terms in each lexical category by sex using the smoothed log-odds-ratio, which accounts for variance.

-Text semantics were also analyzed.
-The corpus was transformed into a tf-idf matrix using spaCy's default tokenizer with punctuation removed.
+We also analyzed text semantics by transforming the corpus into a tf-idf matrix using spaCy's default tokenizer with punctuation removed.
 We chose to include unigrams, bigrams, and trigrams [#]_.
 Stop words [#]_ and terms that appeared in less than 0.5 percent of documents were removed.
 Stemming, the process of